97joseph/97joseph/README.md

 I am Joseph Kibira.
 A Technical Consultant and a full-stack developer.

 Aspiring for opportunities and collaborations in the field of :
+• Microsoft 365 Dynamics

+• Power BI analytics

+• Tableau Reports

 • Angular and React

-• POS Systems and ERPs
+• POS Systems and ERP

-• Microsoft 365 Dynamics

 • C# and Asp.net